wakumo/xpchain/doc/xpchain-release-notes/xpchain-release-notes-0.17.0-2.md

 GUI changes
 -----------

-- In Minting tab, the setting for displaying probability *within 90 minutes* is replaced by that for *within 60 minutes*.
+- In Minting tab, the setting for displaying probability *within 90 days* is replaced by that for *within 60 days*.

 XPChain 0.17.0-2 change log
 ------------------